 Please consult the online course catalog for complete course information.
 If you would like to see our current offerings, please see the department’s listing on the Student Information Services (SIS) website.

 Courses for Majors

 In the first year, we recommend that prospective majors take Introduction to Classical Physics 171.105–106, with the corresponding laboratory 173.115-116.
 Taking General Physics for Physical Sciences 171.101–102 is also acceptable, although less desirable.
 In the fall semester of sophomore year, students take Contemporary Physics Seminar 172.203 and either Special Relativity and Waves 171.201 or the combination of Wave Phenomena with Biophysical Applications 171.309 and Special Relativity 171.207.
-In the spring semester of the sophomore year, students following the standard track enroll in Classical Mechanics 171.204 and either Modern Physics 171.202 or Biological Physics 171.310.
+In the spring semester of the sophomore year, students following the standard track enroll in Classical Mechanics 171.204 and Statistical Physics and Thermodynamics 171.312.

 During the first two years, students also bring themselves up to speed in mathematics.
 We require completion of Calculus I and II 110.108–109, Calculus III 110.202 or 211, Differential Equations 110.302, and Linear Algebra 110.201 or 212.
 Because our students arrive with a wide range of mathematical preparation, we advise them to consult the Department of Mathematics to determine where they best fit in.
 Many students take significantly more mathematics than the required core.

 Most students begin junior year with the required courses Introduction to Electromagnetic Theory II 171.301 and Quantum Mechanics I 171.303.
 The required laboratory course, Advanced Lab 173.308, may be taken in the spring of junior or senior year.
 All majors are required to take either Quantum Mechanics II 171.304 or Statistical Physics and Thermodynamics 171.312.